Tensor networks and graphical calculus for open quantum systems: Representations of Completely positive maps

 \section{Representations of Completely positive maps}

-Before presenting the main results found in this study we first recall several common mathematical descriptions for completely-positive trace-preserving maps, and show how several key properties may be captured graphically using the diagrammatic notation we have developed specific for this purpose.
+In this section we recall several common mathematical descriptions for completely-positive trace-preserving maps, and show how several key properties may be captured graphically using the diagrammatic notation we have introduced.
 The representations we will consider are the Kraus (or operator-sum) representation, the system-environment (or Stinespring) representation, the Liouville superoperator description based on vectorization of matrices, and the Choi-matrix or dynamical matrix description based on the Choi-Jamio{\l}kowski isomorphism.
-We will also describe the often used process matrix representation and show how this can be considered as a change of basis of the Choi-matrix.
-Following this, in Section~\ref{sec:trans} we will show how our framework now enables one to freely transform between these representations as illustrated in Fig.~\ref{fig:cpreps}.
+We will also describe the often used process matrix (or $\chi$-matrix) representation and show how this can be considered as a change of basis of the Choi-matrix.
+Following this, in Section~\ref{sec:trans} we will show how our framework enables one to freely transform between these representations as illustrated in Fig.~\ref{fig:cpreps}.